jlangch/venice/doc/readme/datatypes-custom.md

 ## Composing types with "OR"

 The custom "OR" type defines a set of values for the type.
-The set of values for the "OR" type can be composed of individual values and/or all values defined by a simpler type.
+The set of values can be composed of individual values and/or all values defined by a simpler type.

 ### Define a custom type